 Classes are in session from September through May.

-Preschool – 8th Grades: Catechists are needed to share their faith in a classroom setting with another adult teacher.
+Kindergarden – 8th Grades: Catechists are needed to share their faith in a classroom setting with another adult teacher.
 Classes are held Sunday mornings 9:15-10:30AM.

 High School Youth Group: meets on Sunday evenings (the same Sundays that Religious Education classes are scheduled) from 6-8pm.
 Adults are asked to share their faith, facilitate discussions, and occasionally chaperone outings.